mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 I hope this website can be a resource for anyone looking into DIY open-source hardware or software for their research.
 Broadly speaking, my research involves plant sciences and pathology; consequently, resources found here will initially be focused on hardware and software relevant to the plant sciences.
 However, lab hardware and software often transcends disciplines, so I hope you can find useful information regardless of your field. <br><br>I am **not** an engineer and thus I have tried to tread lightly in areas for which my terminology and/or understanding may not be accurate or thorough.
 Sometimes exploring a new skill or field can be frustrating or intimidating, especially early in the process; to overcome this, I encourage you to seek help from people who have more experience and from the many other resources available (videos, documentation, forums, etc.).
 Keep in mind: nobody is all-knowing and everyone has to start somewhere; alas, let's create a collaborative and supportive DIY movement together!

-## Why join the DIY free open source movement?
+## Why DIY hardware/software?

+If your lab is fortunate enough to be flush with funding, you may be asking: why bother building something myself when I can pay a company to do it for me?
+Great question.
+This may not be relevant for you.
+However, you may still find other benefits by learning how to build hardware and software yourself.
+Some benefits include:

-* Improve accessibility
+* Improving accessibility to underfunded laboratories
-* Customize and/or build automation for repetitive tasks
+* Creating customization and/or automation for repetitive tasks
-* Improve intra- and inter-lab reproducibility
+* Improving intra- and inter-laboratory reproducibility
-* Learn critical troubleshooting, coding, and electrical skills
+* Learning critical troubleshooting, coding, and electrical skills
-* Build the socially-acceptable version of adult legos (okay, that's a joke)
+* Building the socially-acceptable version of adult legos (okay, that's a joke)

 ## Resources
 **Interested?
 I hope so!
 Here are some great resources to start:**